- What are KPI’s?

 Once you know your customer types and sales activities, you can start to set targets for each activity in relation to each customer type.
 Here is a simple way to move forward:

-1. Map the activities to the customer types.
+1. Using a mind map, map the activities to the customer types.
 Look at your sales activities one by one.
 Start by determining how relevant the activity is in relation to each customer type.
 For instance, some activities may be focused on bringing in new customers, whereas other may be targeted at existing customers.

 2. Set activity targets.
 For relevant activities, set a target for how many activities you expect your sales organization to perform on a weekly/monthly/quarterly basis (see example below).
 Once you have set your targets for your organization, you can start to break it down, so each sales representative has individual targets.